Wind-Powered/RacerTime-Support/terms-of-use.md

 Maneuver detection is continuously improving and may not always be fully accurate.

+Analytics and maneuver detection accuracy may vary depending on conditions and device capabilities.

 Race calculations, buoy positioning, timing estimates, and performance metrics are provided on an “as is” and “as available” basis.

 ---